slatedocs/slate/source/index.html.md

 # Integration

-While Mux is still in development, only the Video.js player is supported.
-More players and platforms, including other desktop players, native SDKs for iOS and Android, and SDKs for OTT platforms are coming soon.
+<aside class="notice">While Mux is still in early development we support two browser-based video players: <strong>Video.js</strong> and the bare <strong>HTML5 video element</strong>.
+Select one from the language menu.
+More players and platforms, including other desktop players, native SDKs for iOS and Android, and SDKs for OTT platforms are coming soon.</aside>

 ## Core Mux embed